Rosen-Team-B/Rosen_B/App/rosenFrontend/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+This is the README for the frontend.

+# Dependencies to Install Before Running the App
+- NPM
+- Docker: Running will require the installation of Docker desktop: https://www.docker.com/products/docker-desktop/

 # Running the App

-Running will require the installation of Docker desktop: https://www.docker.com/products/docker-desktop/
+### Dependencies
+Please do `npm install` after fetching or pulling from the remote branches.
+DO NOT edit the package-lock.json file.

+### Docker
 ### `cd App`

 Use this command in terminal to navigate to frontend